pivo-inc/pivo-pro-sdk-testapp-ios/README.md

 If you encounter an issue during setting up the sdk, please contact us at app@3i.ai or open an issue.

 ## Changelogs

+In version 0.1.0:
+- Fix connection issue with pod version 9

 In version 0.0.8:
 - Change class name from `PivoProSDK` to `PivoSDK` to prevent an error